Expressive mechanisms for equitable rent division on a budget: Model

 \section{Model}

 A set of $n$ objects, $A$, that we refer to as rooms, is to be allocated among a set of $n$ agents $N\equiv\{1,...,n\}$.
 Generic rooms are $a,b,...$.
 Each agent is to receive a room and pay an amount of money for it.
-Agent~$i$ generic allotment is $(r_a,a)\in\R\times A$.
-When $r_a\geq 0$ we interpret this as the amount of money agent $i$ pays to receive room $a$.
+The generic allotment is $(r_a,a)\in\R\times A$.
+When $r_a\geq 0$ we interpret this as the amount of money the agent pays to receive room $a$.
 We allow for negative payments of rent, i.e., $r_a<0$.
-In this way we allow for alternative interpretations of our model, as the allocation of tasks and salary.
-Each agent has a continuous preference on her outcome space, i.e., a complete and transitive binary relation on $\R\times A$ that is represented by a continuous utility function.
+In this way we allow for alternative interpretations of our model, as the allocation of tasks and salary.\footnote{One can interpret budget constraints as self-reported subsistence wages.} Each agent has a continuous preference on her outcome space, i.e., a complete and transitive binary relation on $\R\times A$ that is represented by a continuous utility function.
 The generic utility function is $u_i$.
-We assume throughout that preferences satisfy the following two properties:\footnote{Our ordinal assumptions on preference imply existence of continuous representations.} (1) \textit{money-monotonicity}, i.e., for each consumption bundle $(r_a,a)$ and each $\delta>0$, $u_i(r_a+\delta,a)<u_i(r_a,a)$; and (2) \textit{compensation assumption}, i.e., for each pair of rooms $a$ and $b$, and each $r_a\in\R$, there is $t_b\in\R$ such that $u_i(r_a,a)=u_i(t_b,b)$.
-Denote the domain of these preferences by $\Ucal$.
-Two finite-dimensional subdomains of preferences are of interest to us.
+We assume throughout that preferences satisfy the following two properties:\footnote{Our ordinal assumptions on preferences imply existence of continuous representations.} (1) \textit{money-monotonicity}, i.e., for each consumption bundle $(r_a,a)$ and each $\delta>0$, $u_i(r_a+\delta,a)<u_i(r_a,a)$; and (2) \textit{compensation assumption}, i.e., for each pair of rooms $a$ and $b$, and each $r_a\in\R$, there is $t_b\in\R$ such that $u_i(r_a,a)=u_i(t_b,b)$.
+We denote the domain of these preferences by~$\Ucal$.

-\textit{Quasi-linear preferences}: there is a vector $(v_{ia})_{a\in A}\in\R^A$ such that agent $i$'s utility from receiving room $a$ and paying $p_i$ for it is $v_{ia}-p_i$.
-We denote the domain of these preferences by $\Qcal$.